-Karl Scheufele + The takeover of Chopard
+The Karl Scheufele Company and the takeover of Chopard

 Founded by Karl Scheufele I in 1904, the company manufactured jewelry and watches in Germany’s famed “Golden City”, Pforzheim.
 They were especially known for their Art Deco-inspired timepieces and jewels.
 Keen on the famous quality of Swiss made products, in 1963 Karl Scheufele III decided that to continue being successful he needed a Swiss brand, and he wanted to buy a company from Geneva.
-"As soon as I visited the Geneva workshops and saw the venerable Mr. Chopard seated at his workbench in front of the window, I knew that our two companies were bound to get along well.
-After half an hour of conversation, I knew it was the right choice." – Karl Scheufele III on meeting Paul-André Chopard for the first time.

 Karl Scheufele III and his wife Karin